ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 endpoint.

-The transport services API resolves names internally, when the Initiate(), Listen(), or Rendezvous() method is called establish a Connection.
+The transport services API resolves names internally, when the Initiate(), Listen(), or Rendezvous() method is called to establish a Connection.
 The API explicitly does not require the application to resolve names, though there is a tradeoff between early and late binding of addresses to names.
 Early binding allows the API implementation to reduce connection setup latency, at the cost